English

 • 3.
 Energy Efficiency: Higher-speed interfaces can be more energy-efficient on a per-bit basis, which is essential for reducing operational costs and carbon footprint.

 • 4.
-High-Performance Computing and AI: The rise of artificial intelligence (AI) and machine learning workloads, which process massive datasets, require faster data transfer rates to feed information to compute resources efficiently.
+High-Performance Computing: The rise of machine learning workloads, which process massive datasets, require faster data transfer rates to feed information to compute resources efficiently.

 Why 400G/800G Modules Are Critical in Data Center?